trueos/trueos-docs/trueos-handbook/introducing.rst

 Security
 --------

-Your |trueos| system is secure by default.
-This section provides an overview of the built-in security features.
-If you want to know more about increasing the security of your system beyond its current level, additional resources are also provided in this section.
+The |trueos| system is secure by default.
+The following section provides an overview of the built-in security features.
+Additional information about increasing the security of the installed system beyond the configured defaults are also provided in this section.

 The security features built into |trueos| include:

-* **Naturally immune to viruses and other malware:** Most viruses are written to exploit Windows systems and do not understand the binaries or paths found on a |trueos| system.
+* **Naturally immune to viruses and other malware:** Most viruses are written to exploit the Windows operating system and are incompatible with the binaries and paths found on a |trueos| system.
 Antivirus software is still available in the Security section of |appcafe|, as this is useful when sending or forwarding email attachments to users running other operating systems.

+* **Potential for serious damage is limited:** Privilege separation between users and root (the administrator account) are built in to |trueos|.
+Files and directories owned by a non-privileged can only be modified by that user, and root.
+Any programs executed are only granted permissions of that.
-* **Potential for serious damage is limited:** File and directory ownership and permissions along with separate user and group functions mean, as an ordinary user, any program executed is only granted the abilities and access of the user.
-A user not a member of the *wheel* group can not switch to administrative access and can not enter or list the contents of a directory not been set for universal access.
+  This means that a malicious program will only be able to affect files and directories owned by that user and not core operating system files.
+Only users that are a member of the *wheel* group can gain administrative access, and are not allowed to list the contents of a directory, or access files outside of that user's set user or group permissions.

-* **Built-in firewall:** The default firewall ruleset allows accessing the Internet and the shares available on your network, but does not allow any inbound connections to your computer.
+* **Built-in firewall:** The default firewall ruleset allows access to the Internet and the shares available on the network, but does not allow any inbound connections to the computer.

-* **Very few services are enabled by default:** View which services are started at boot time by reading through the output of :command:`rc-update`.
+* **Very few services are enabled by default:** The list of services that are started at boot time can be viewed by reading through the output of :command:`rc-update` via the command line, or by using Service Manager in the |sysadm| GUI.
+Service Manager also allows services to be started and stopped and also allow a service to be enabled or disabled at boot.

-* **SSH is disabled by default:** SSH can only be enabled by the superuser.
-This setting prevents bots and other users from trying to access your system.
-If SSH is needed, add :command:`sshd_enable=YES` to :file:`/etc/rc.conf`.
-Start the service by typing :command:`service sshd start`.
-A firewall rule also needs to be added using the |sysadm| :sysclbk:`Firewall Manager <firewall-manager>` to allow SSH connections over TCP port 22.
+* **SSH is disabled by default:** SSH can only be enabled by the superuser (also referred to as 'root' or the administrator user).
+This setting prevents bots and other users from trying to access the system.
+If SSH access is required and was not enabled during installation, add :command:`sshd_enable=YES` to the :file:`/etc/rc.conf`.
+The service can then be started by typing the :command:`service sshd start` on the command line, or via Service Manager in the |sysadm| GUI.
+A firewall rule will also need to be added using the |sysadm| :sysclbk:`Firewall Manager <firewall-manager>` to allow SSH connections through the default SSH TCP port 22.

 * **SSH root logins are disabled by default:** If SSH is enabled, login as a regular user and use :command:`su` or :command:`sudo` when administrative actions are required.
 Do not change this setting, as it prevents an unwanted user from having complete access to the system.

-* **sudo is installed:** It is configured to allow users in the *wheel* group permission to run an administrative command after typing their password.
+* **sudo is installed:** sudo is configured to allow users in the *wheel* group permission to run an administrative command after typing the user password, not the *root* password.
 By default, the first user created during installation is added to the *wheel* group.
 Use the |sysadm|
-  :sysclbk:`User Manager <user-manager>` to add other users to this group.
-Change the default :command:`sudo` configuration using :command:`visudo` as the superuser.
+  :sysclbk:`User Manager <user-manager>` to add other users to the wheel group to allow that user administrative access.
+To change the default :command:`sudo` configuration, always use the :command:`visudo` as the superuser.
+This command verifies there are no syntax errors, which could prevent root access.

 * :wiki:`AES instruction set <AES_instruction_set>` (AESNI) support is
   loaded by default for the Intel Core i5/i7 processors that support